lobosan/vscode-remote-lamp/README.md

 $ docker run hello-world
 ```

-> To learn more about `Docker installation`, go to https://docs.docker.com/install/linux/docker-ce/ubuntu/ and https://docs.docker.com/install/linux/linux-postinstall/
+> To learn more about how to install Docker, go to https://docs.docker.com/install/linux/docker-ce/ubuntu/ and https://docs.docker.com/install/linux/linux-postinstall/

 ### Install and setup VSCode